Over 30 Years of the Drug Delivery to the Lungs Conference

 Through its success the conference then had to move in 2005 to accommodate its growing number of sponsors and delegates which lead the organisers to choose its current venue in Edinburgh at the Edinburgh International Conference Centre.

-DDL continues to grow year on year and now welcomes over 800 attendees and over 115 industry exhibitors from all around the globe.
+DDL continues to grow year on year and now welcomes over 1000 attendees, both at the face to face event in Edinburgh and virtually with our live streamed lectures.
+DDL also boasts 115 industry exhibitors from all around the globe.
 It is said to be the highlight of the conference calendar as it not only provides a focused and relevant scientific programme, but it is accessible to all, friendly and an excellent conference for networking on the run up to the festive period.